jbowens/cs132-javascript/handout/JavaScript (Concentrator).md

     cs132_install javascript

-You can also download the assignment from GitHub: [https://github.com/brown-cs132-s13/javascript/archive/master.zip](https://github.com/brown-cs132-s13/javascript/archive/master.zip).
+You can also download the assignment from GitHub: [https://github.com/jbowens/cs132-javascript](https://github.com/jbowens/cs132-javascript).

-This will give you a blank `README.md` file (to contain known bugs and any features you want to highlight), a very barebones shell of an HTML file, and a picture of Justin Bieber's face that you may use and modify as you see fit in the design of your project.
+This will give you a blank `README.md` file (to contain known bugs and any features you want to highlight), a very barebones shell of an HTML file, and a picture of Miley Cyrus's face that you may use and modify as you see fit in the design of your project.
 There is also a "no photo" placeholder image you might want to use for Tweets that don't have pictures associated with them.

-You should implement all of your HTML in `bieber.html`, and all of your JavaScript in `bieber.js`.
+You should implement all of your HTML in `miley.html`, and all of your JavaScript in `miley.js`.

-## The BieberFeed Server
+## The MileyFeed Server
-You will be interacting with a server we've provided that will give you Bieber-related Tweets.
-The server is located at `http://bieber.mattpatenaude.com` and responds to the following requests:
+You will be interacting with a server we've provided that will give you Miley-related Tweets.
+The server is located at `http://miley.hmtdyl.com` and responds to the following requests:

     /feed/:login

-Make a `GET` request to `/feed/<your CS username>` to obtain a new block of 25 Bieber-related Tweets.
+Make a `GET` request to `/feed/<your CS username>` to obtain a new block of 25 Miley-related Tweets.
 The response will be returned as a [JSON][json] array.
 Take note that some of these Tweets may be duplicates of Tweets that you've already seen, and it is **your responsibility** to filter those out.
 Every Tweet has a unique `id` field that you can use for this purpose.

   [json]: http://en.wikipedia.org/wiki/JSON